 Health coverage.
 The HPAA Benefits Forum provides mutual help on health coverage -- whether HP-subsidized or not: COBRA, retiree plans (including decoding Annual Enrollment each year), Medicare, open-market plans.
 Plus other company-administered benefits such as discounts.

 Classification as "Retired."
-If you left at 55 or older with at least 10 years of service -- or left after 2010 with age-plus-years-of-service of at least 80 -- HPI and HPE generally classify you as "retired" -- even if WFRed.
+If you left at 55 or older with at least 10 years of service -- or left after 2010 with age-plus-years-of-service of at least 80 -- HPI and HPE generally classify you as "retired" -- regardless of how you left.
 This is reported to outside payroll and employment verification services.
 To determine if you have any retiree benefits, contact the appropriate company: HP contacts Hewlett Packard Enterprise (HPE) contacts

 Legacy HP retirement plans (which many HPE retirees are also in)...